esciencecenter-digital-skills/python-intermediate-development-tno/episodes/14-collaboration-using-git.md

 So far we have been working in isolation - all the changes we have done are still only stored locally on our individual machines.
-In order to share our work with others, we should push our changes to the remote repository on GitHub.
+In order to share our work with others, we should push our changes to the remote repository on GitLab.
 Before we push our changes however, we should first do a `git pull`.
 This is considered best practice, since any changes made to the repository - notably by other people -